top of page

 The competition will consist of two components, distance and accuracy.
 For the distance portion, competitors will be allowed to stretch line of the reel and make up to 3 practice casts if desired.
 Once practice casts are made the caster will make 4 qualifying casts.
 The best two of the four qualifying casts will be counted towards the point total.

 The accuracy portion of the tournament will consist of 5 targets.
 Each target will be approximately 30” in diameter.
 Targets will be placed at random, unmarked distances.
 The min target distance will be 20’.
-The maximum target distance will be 65’ (shorter for the youth division).
+The maximum target distance will be no more than 60’ and possibly closer.
 Casters are permitted to strip off as much line as desired prior to starting, but must start with “fly” in hand and no more than 2’ of fly line outside of the rod’s tip top.
 Casters will cast to all targets starting with the closest target and progressing to the longest target.
 Casters may make as many false casts as desired before casting to the first target and between targets.
 Once the final/furthest target had been cast to, the caster will strip in all line and have fly in hand before beginning the second round of accuracy casts.
 The second round of accuracy casts will start with the furthest target and then proceed to the next farthest target and progressing towards the closest and final target.

 Special Notes: